Stem-O/2nd-Sem-Schedule/README.md

 **Psalm 94:18–19**
 When I thought, "My foot slips," Your steadfast love, O LORD, helped me up.
 When the cares of my heart are many, Your consolations cheer my soul.

+**1 Corinthians 13:4**
+Love is patient, love is kind.
+It does not envy, it does not boast, it is not proud.